(Pocket-lint) - watchOS 7 is here.

-The Activity app has been rebranded as new Fitness app in watchOS 7 and new workout tracking has been added.
-The software update will bring Dance tracking, including Bollywood, Cardio dance, Hip-hop and Latin dance, as well as workout tracking for core training, functional strength training, and cool downs.
+The Activity app has been rebranded as a new Fitness app in watchOS 7 (to go with the new version in iOS 14) and new workout tracking has been added.
+The software update will bring Dance tracking, including Bollywood, Cardio dance, Hip-hop and Latin dance, as well as workout tracking for core training, functional strength training, and cooldowns.

-Also, to help users wake up, Apple Watch offers silent haptic alarm or gentle sounds, while the wake-up screen will show the battery.
-If the battery is too low close to bedtime, Apple said Apple Watch will remind you to charge it.
+As part of this Apple Watch offers silent haptic alarm if your watch is set to silent or gentle sounds, while the wake-up screen will show the battery.
+If you have sleep tracking turned on yet the battery is too low close to bedtime, Apple Watch will remind you to charge it.

 Wind Down mode

 WatchOS 7 will give you access to many of the new Siri updates that are coming with iOS 14.
 The new on-device dictation should improve voice-to-text messaging and results to search queries.
-You can use the new translation features to hold conversations in other languages directly from your wrist and the Apple Watch will also support Announce Messages with Siri when watchOS 7 arrives.
+You can use the new translation features to hold conversations in other languages directly from your wrist and the Apple Watch will also support Announce Messages with Siri.

 If you stop washing your hands before the 20 seconds is up, you'll be prompted to keep going and you'll be reminded to wash your hands when you return home too.
-Your hand washing habits will them be stored in the Health app.
+Your handwashing habits will be stored in the Health app.